 Grenjaðarstaður turf house, the former home of my ancestors

-In 1907 Benedikt moved to Húsavík in North Iceland with his second wife Ásta, and his son, Bjarni, my great-grandfather, and in the house to the right in my photo below, my grandmother, Kristín, and her 14 siblings were born.
+In the house to the right in my photo below, my grandmother, Kristín, and her 14 siblings were born.

-The 2 houses in Húsavík built by my great-great-grandfather Benedikt and my great-grandfather Bjarni
+The two houses in Húsavík built by my great-great-grandfather, Benedikt, and my great-grandfather, Bjarni

-My ancestors built 2 beautiful houses in Húsavík which you can see in my travel-blog: the lovely Húsavík - the Whale Watching Capital of Iceland.
+My ancestors built two beautiful houses in Húsavík, which you can see in my travel blog: the lovely Húsavík - the Whale Watching Capital of Iceland.

 These houses were built in 1907, the same year as the Húsavíkurkirkja church, the landmark of Húsavík.
-That church I consider to be the most beautiful church in Iceland.
+I consider that church the most beautiful in Iceland.

 I love the rainbow and beautiful colours in Skinnastaðarkirkja church